reddevill007/System-Design-Simplified/README.md

 - **Constraints and Rules**:
   - Foreign keys, primary keys, and unique constraints ensure consistency.
-  - Example: You can't transfer money to a non-existent account because of a foreign key constraint.
+  - Example: You can’t transfer money to a non-existent account because of a foreign key constraint.
 - Example in SQL:
   ```sql
   BEGIN TRANSACTION;